 It goes without saying, that some programmers are having a hard time handling emotions.
-As far as I can tell and based on my observations in the field, one reason for this is the purely rational style of programming languages.
-When it comes to software development the mere word “expression” is stripped off its emotional value, being left with only a mathematical meaning.
+One reason for this is the purely rational style of programming languages.
+When it comes to software development the mere word “expression” is stripped off its emotional value, being left only with a petty logical meaning.

-We definitely need to change this.
-We need to free the emotional part and reinstate it as the equal partner of rational thinking within the realm of software development.
+We definitely need to change this!
+We need to free the emotional part.
+We must reinstate it as the equal partner of rational thinking within the realm of software development.

 With an emotionally enhanced programming language developers will be twice as productive.
-That is, because the old reason-driven programming languages only make use of the left half of the brain, but emotionally enhanced languages are using the right as well as the left half!
+Why?
+Because the old reason-driven programming languages only make use of the left hemisphere of the brain.
+Emotionally enhanced languages are using the right as well as the left half!

-A first step would be to allow the emotion most prevalent in the programming mind – anger – to be expressed easily and as naturally as possible.
+A first step would be to allow the emotion most prevalent in the developers mind (anger) to be expressed easily and as naturally as possible.

 For example, take a look at the following lines written in Java:

 And now compare this to the same code written in tourette: